What we do

-We will achieve these goals by leading, enabling and partnering on initiatives that support long-term thinking and planning in five key focus areas: immigration; infrastructure and environment; economy, innovation and entrepreneurship, support for children and families; and education, skills and employment.
+Our work focuses on five key areas: immigration; infrastructure and environment; economy, innovation and entrepreneurship, support for children and families; and education, skills and employment.

 Each focus area links directly to successfully establishing a bigger and more diverse Canada with a strong economy and social infrastructure: